GomesMarcos/SVGtoGIF/README.md

 # SVGtoGIF
-An JS study to convert SVG animations into animated GIFs
+A JS study to convert SVG animations into animated GIFs